 A healthy body creates a healthy mind.
 Eat healthy, well-balanced meals and exercise however you may be physically able.
 Gyms may be closing, but you can exercise simply by going for a walk around your block or at a local park.
 Even something as simple as doing some light stretching in your home will help you take care of your body.

-If stress becomes too overwhelming and gets in the way of daily life for at least one week, contact your doctor.
+If stress ever becomes too overwhelming and gets in the way of daily life for at least one week, contact your doctor.